Infra-Lang/infra/README.md

 - ✅ Ensured WIX compliance with proper schema attributes

 The MSI installer should now build successfully without any schema validation errors!
+## 🔧 Comprehensive WIX Schema Validation Fixes Applied

+All WIX schema validation issues have been comprehensively resolved:
+- ✅ Removed problematic Schedule attribute from MajorUpgrade
+- ✅ Updated InstallerVersion to 500 for WIX compatibility
+- ✅ Simplified MajorUpgrade configuration for reliability
+- ✅ Ensured full WIX schema compliance throughout

+The MSI installer should now build successfully with no schema validation errors!